Adrián González (footballer, born 1988): Club career

 After his team's relegation in 2012, Adrián went back to his hometown and signed a two-year deal at Rayo Vallecano.
 Mainly a substitute in his first year, he scored his first goal on 25 September 2013 in a 4–1 defeat at Sevilla, adding two more on 19 December in the 3–1 win over Real Valladolid in the Copa del Rey.

 On 26 June 2014, Adrián joined Elche CF for two years.
 Following their administrative relegation from the top flight, he took part in pre-season before cutting ties in mid-August 2015, linking with SD Eibar for the next three years.
 He scored five goals in his first season in the Basque Country, including one on his debut in a 3–1 away victory against Granada CF.

 Adrián reunited with his father at Málaga CF on 23 May 2017, after agreeing to a three-year contract with the option for a further season.
 With the Andalusians back in division two in the 2018–19 campaign, the competent penalty taker scored a career-best ten goals.

 On 7 September 2020, Adrián signed a two-year deal with Real Zaragoza also of the second tier.
 He became a free agent 20 January 2022 and, the following day, the 33-year-old joined fellow second division side CF Fuenlabrada on a short-term contract.

+Adrián retired in summer 2022.
+In 2022–23, he was part of his father's coaching staff at Super League Greece club Olympiacos FC.
+The pair then worked together in Saudi Arabia with Al Qadsiah FC.